 I am a ceramic and mixed media artist living in Florence, Alabama.
 I received my Bachelor of Fine Arts Degree with a concentration in Ceramics and Sculpture from the University of North Alabama in 2016, and I am also the Visual Arts Instructor at Cherokee High School for grades seven through twelve.
 I have had a lifelong interest in art, but my passion did not truly begin until I discovered clay in college.
 Though I dabble in different art forms and media, clay is my preference and is a foundational material for most of my work.

 I find my work constantly evolving, and it certainly has since undergrad.
-My sculptural work in college revolved mostly around inward reflections, personal struggles, and the overall human condition.
-My most current work has focused heavily on aspects of nature and its processes such as the effects of time, decay, and revitalization.
-Although my body of work tends to vary in subject, I find they all contain overtones of my attitude towards life and death.
+My sculptural work in college was highly cathartic and revolved around the overall human condition.
+My most current work has focused heavily on imagery and processes of nature such as the effects of time, decay, erosion, and revitalization.
+Although my body of work tends to vary in subject, I find they all contain overtones of my attitude towards life, death and related symbolism.